 In order to deliver on the objectives outlined in our clinical strategy, one of the enabling strategies to this strategy, it is vital that our operational staff, both in the control centres and out on the road, receive high quality training and education throughout their careers with the London Ambulance Service.
-We are going to improve the training and education that our staff receive by changing the construct of our education centres, improving access to electronic and mobile learning and by increasing the amount of dedicated time that our operational staff have for training and education.
+We are going to improve the training and education that our staff receive by changing the construct of our education centres, improving access to electronic and mobile learning and education.